Gabriella Papadakis: Post-competitive career

 In 2024, Papadakis began advocating for the inclusion of same-sex partnerships in competitive figure skating.
-Teaming up with close friend and former training mate, Madison Hubbell, the pair decided to begin skating together professionally.
+She said that her goals for this initiative included creating more opportunities for female figure skaters, helping overcome problematic power imbalances in male-female partnerships, and promoting further creativity and representation in ice dance.
+Teaming up with close friend and former training mate Madison Hubbell, the pair decided to begin skating together professionally.
 The duo debuted as a team at 2025 Art on Ice.